Vital-Utilities/Vital-Utilities/README.md

 ## Auto start Vital Service on log in

 If you want your profiles applied and metrics collected when you log in.
-You can go into settings on the UI and add enable run on log in.
+You can go into settings on the UI and enable run on log in.

 ## Things being worked on